nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-The list of all tasks is printed
+You will see the list of all tasks printed.

 ```
 [T][X] read book